-When a fatal accident occurs and a loved one is lost due to the tragic negligence of another, there are essential steps to keep in mind.
+When a fatal accident occurs and a loved one is lost, there are four essential steps to keep in mind:

 Even if there has already been a homicide investigation, the scene should be surveyed by appropriate professionals.

 Important evidence can range from the decedent’s (the deceased person) clothing to the vehicle involved in the crash.
-Law enforcement will impound vehicles and keep evidence for a short period of time in a motor vehicle case.
-However, depending on the circumstances, they may release the car to a salvage yard and key evidence could be lost.
+Law enforcement will impound vehicles and keep evidence for a short period of time in a motor vehicle case, however could discard it when impounding the vehicle.

 Wrongful death cases require the appointment of a personal representative to handle all claims on behalf of the decedent.
 This person is usually a family member, such as a surviving spouse or parent.

 Generally, it is not a good idea to handle the opening of an estate BEFORE handling the wrongful death claim.
 Waiting for a meeting with an estate lawyer can cost valuable time, and the evidence you need for your wrongful death case may be lost.
 Probate (opening an estate) is not usually considered an urgent issue.